 A recent out of court settlement not only brought a huge pension fund to its knees in front of a client’s claim, but also produced a historic statement which should stand as a warning sign to the entire global financial sector to take climate change and sustainability seriously.

 As part of the agreement that put an end to a two-year legal procedure against the Retail Employees Superannuation Trust (Rest) in Australia, the fund – which has $42 billion funds under management – was forced to state that “climate change is a material, direct and current financial risk” to Rest and its investments which come from the pension savings of tens of thousands of retail workers in the climate-hit country-continent.

-An out of court settlement is a rare victory a single pension fund member can have against a large organization of such size, power and legal capacity.
-The one in question here is of high significance, because it is one of the first few cases when a large financial sector player admits that its long term investment policies did not factor in the impacts and risks posed by climate change.
+An out of court settlement is a rare victory for a single pension fund member against a large organization of such size, power and legal capacity.
+The one in question here is of great significance, because it is one of the first few cases where a large financial player admits that its long-term investment policies did not factor in the impacts and risks posed by climate change.

-If until now anybody still thought that climate change is an issue that could cause headache to oil companies, energy conglomerates, carmakers, and other players of industry alone and the financial sector sits in a safe and air-conditioned isolation from the direct effects of climate issues, now they received a clear signal that there will be no exceptions from the changes.
+If until now anybody still thought that climate change is an issue that could cause a headache to oil companies, energy conglomerates, carmakers, and other players of industry alone and the financial sector sits in glorious isolation from the direct effects of climate issues, this is a clear signal that there will be no exceptions from the changes.